Cars - NL Host Nation

 10.1.4 Purchasing a used car outside the Netherlands

-If a used car is purchased outside the Netherlands but within the EU, BPM must be paid when registering it in the Netherlands.
-VAT has been paid in the country where the vehicle was purchased.
-A used car means a car older than six months and/or with more than 6,000 km on the odometer.
-Exemption from BPM is granted on the basis of a Douane 39 form.
+odometer.
+Exemption from BPM is granted on the basis of a Douane 39 (D39) form.
 An exemption is only granted if the car will be issued with special registration plates in the Netherlands.
 The exemption ends when the car is sold or otherwise disposed of.
-A copy of the foreign registration certificate should be enclosed with the above-mentioned documents.
+A copy of the foreign registration certificate must be enclosed with the above-mentioned documents.

-10.1.5 Purchasing a car from another staff member
+10.1.5 Purchasing a car from another staff member within the international organisation

-If a car already covered by a tax exemption is bought by a privileged person, it is only necessary to submit a Note Verbale, the completed Douane 39 form, an RDW 137 special registration certificate application form, the original special registration certificate, the APK report (proof of annual vehicle inspection as required by law), an insurance certificate and a copy of the sales agreement drawn up between the people concerned.
+If a car already covered by a tax exemption is bought from another staff member of the same organisation, it is only necessary to submit a Note Verbale, the completed Douane 39 (D39) form, an RDW 137 special registration certificate application form, the original special registration certificate, the APK report (proof of annual vehicle inspection as required by law), an insurance certificate and a copy of the sales agreement drawn up between the people concerned.
 The granted exemption will be included on the new special registration certificate that will be issued.
 The same conditions will apply to this new certificate.

 10.1.6 Motor vehicles without European-type approval